QoyyumO/CSC419_SIMS-Deployment/docs/schema_documentation.md

 **Invariants:**
 - Terms must have valid dates and be non-overlapping within a session
-- Session labels must be unique
+- Session year labels must be unique

 **Related Collections:**
 - Referenced by: `terms.sessionId`, `sections.sessionId`, `enrollments.sessionId`